What you need to know about international payments

 Where a payment gives you a full range of charging options (shared, sender or recipient) agent fees are usually applicable.

-Payments outside the European Economic Area and USA require the use of an agent/correspondent bank to forward the funds onto the recipient's bank.
+Payments outside the European Economic Area (EEA) and USA require the use of an agent/correspondent bank to forward the funds onto the recipient's bank.
 This charge can vary depending on the destination, currency and complexity of the transfer.
 The additional charging options allow you to specify who pays the two sets of charges.

 What payment method will be used when I request a foreign payment online?

 Where a payment gives you a full range of charging options (shared, sender or beneficiary), agent fees are usually applicable.
 The additional charging options allow you to specify who pays the two sets of charges.
+Please note that any payments made to a EEA country, in either EEA or non-EEA currency, must have shared charges.

 What is the quickest way to receive money from overseas?